ClickHouse® and different filesystems

 important note: ZFS does not support the renameat2 command, which is used by the Atomic database engine, and therefore some of the Atomic functionality will not be available.

-In old versions of clickhouse, you can face issues with the O_DIRECT mode.
+In old versions of ClickHouse, you can face issues with the O_DIRECT mode.

 BTRFS